Healthcare professionals

 Care should be taken in the interpretation and use of data as:

-• The number of people on the digital scheme and eligible beneficiaries do not include those people who are not able to make a digital application to the scheme.
+• The number of people on the digital scheme does not include those people who are not able to make a digital application to the scheme.
 This includes those who receive a legacy benefit such as Income Support, or people who are under 18 and pregnant who do not receive any benefits.

 • The number of people on the digital scheme may include ineligible or duplicate applications.
 Following audit and investigation, if we find that the published data includes ineligible or duplicate applications, cases like this are identified and removed from the scheme and the published data will not be amended retrospectively.